skyflowapi/skyflow-android/README.md

 ```

 `Note`:
-- `token` is optional for creating reveal element, if it is used for invokeGateway
+- `token` is optional for creating reveal element, if it is used for invokeConnection
-- responseBody contains collect or reveal elements to render the response from the gateway on UI
+- responseBody contains collect or reveal elements to render the response from the connection on UI

 ## Limitation